Included meals are indicated in parentheses: (B,L,D)

 Arrive to Lima, former capital of the Spanish empire in the Americas, and transfer to your first class hotel ideally located in the Miraflores district, Lima’s main cultural and commercial district.
 This is the best area of town for strolling around and is home to many of Lima’s best restaurants.
 (If you are interested and time permits, private tours of Lima or visits to any of Lima’s museums can be arranged.)

 Fly over the Andes to Cusco, the ancient capital of the Inca Empire.
 You will be met at the airport and transferred to your hotel upon arrival.
 Cusco is a fascinating city, with many colonial buildings constructed on top of the remains of Incan palaces.
-You’ll have a privately guided tour of this remarkable city, including a visit to Sacsahuaman, the massive Incan fortress on the hills above the city, where you enjoy views of the surrounding area.
-Enjoy dinner out at one of Cusco’s excellent restaurants.
+Cusco also has a variety of excellent restaurants.

-After an early breakfast you will start hiking up the Rio Blanco valley towards Mt.
-Salkantay.
-In a few hours time the trail starts up a series of switchbacks offering great views down the valley to the lodge you left behind.
+After an early breakfast you will start hiking up the Rio Blanco Valley toward Mount Salkantay.
+In a few hours’ time the trail starts up a series of switchbacks offering great views down the valley to the lodge you left behind.
 You will soon find yourself passing the highest point of the trek, just over 15,000 feet, with the south face of Salkantay towering over you.
 You then start down to the second lodge, Wayra, passing by an ancient Inca road and rural settlements.

 Today you will start trekking down the valley, following the flow of the Salkantay River.
-Leaving the rocky and shrub filled highlands, the vegetation will grow increasingly dense as you drop in elevation into this beautiful cloud forest.
+As you leave the rocky and shrub-filled highlands, the vegetation will grow increasingly dense as you drop in elevation into this beautiful cloud forest.
 Colpa Lodge is situated on a bluff overlooking the confluence of three rivers and has excellent views of the surrounding mountains.

 Colpa Lodge (B,L,D)